nabilcanan/Sorting_Creation_Updated/README.md

 The process should display a completed button after

 For the vlookup button select in this order
-1. current week
-2. last week
+1. select last week's file
-3. current week
+2. select current week file
-4. save wherever you want
+3. save wherever you want

 Please ensure that you have the necessary dependencies installed before running the program.
 Refer to the "Requirements" section for details.